Instantmiso

-Kaitlyn Narvaza, better known as instantmiso (written only with lowercase letters), is an American comics creator of Filipino ancestry (on her grandmother's side).
-She is a WEBTOON original creator since 2015, when launched the webcomic Where Tangents Meet.
+Kaitlyn Narvaza, better known as instantmiso (written only with lowercase letters), is an American comics creator, born in San Diego, California.
+She is of Filipino ancestry.

+instantmiso is a WEBTOON original creator since 2015, when launched the webcomic Where Tangents Meet.
 After this one, she published Siren's Lament, which was a great success with more than 430 million views, followed by Eaternal Nocturnal.

 In 2017, instantmiso won Ringo Awards for Fan Favorite New Talent.